RendleLabs/RendleLabs.InfluxDB/README.md

 | LineFormatter |  99.08 us | 0.6337 us | 0.5927 us |  6.9580 |      - |  28.52 KB |
 |     PointData | 129.67 us | 1.1886 us | 1.0537 us | 34.4238 | 0.2441 | 141.02 KB |

-The raw performance difference is not that marked: 30 microseconds is neither here nor there.
+The raw performance difference is not that marked: 30 microseconds (for writing 128 entries) is neither here nor there.
 But the difference in the amount of memory allocated and the number of GC heap allocations is pretty significant.

 ### Additional notes